Teams, tales and tips – a guide to the local game

-Between Eindhoven and Rotterdam, Tilburg lacks the illustrious football heritage of either, the main square of this faceless, former textile hub filling with supporters should flagship club Willem II gain promotion or reach a cup final.
+Between Eindhoven and Rotterdam, Tilburg lacks the illustrious football heritage of either, the main square of this former textile hub filling with supporters whenever flagship club Willem II gain promotion or enjoy a cup run.

 Nearest local rivals NAC Breda, with whom Willem II contest the Brabant derby, dismiss the club as ‘Stillem II’ (‘Silent II’).

 Named after the bisexual, liberal Dutch monarch who fought alongside Wellington at Waterloo, Willem II, the Tricolores sport the patriotic red, white and blue of the Dutch flag.
 Tilburg was where Willem II, the king, had his headquarters during the Belgian Revolution of 1830 – the modern-day border is now almost walking distance from the town, and closer to the Koning Willem II Stadion that stands on the town’s southern outskirts.

 The first match here did not only involve Willem II but two of Tilburg’s lesser clubs, NOAD, formed by workers in 1910, and RKTVV, formed by the Church as RKTVV Wilhelmina in 1917.
 Older than both, Willem II had been founded by railway worker’s apprentice Gerard de Ruiter as Tilburgia in August 1896 at the Café Marinus, a key meeting place on downtown Monumentstraat.
 Renamed Willem II soon afterwards, the club played on Koningshoeven, also on Tilburg’s modern-day ring road, south-east of town.

 Enough of a landmark to warrant the path leading to it being called Voetbalweg, Koningshoeven was home to the Willem II side who became Dutch champions by winning the three-team play-off in 1916 – the first club to do so from outside the country’s urban hub of the Randstad.